-The friendship between Rajat Gupta, a former Goldman Sachs Group Inc. (GS) director, and Galleon Group LLC founder Raj Rajaratnam took center stage this morning at Gupta’s insider-trading trial, as prosecutors prepared to summon Goldman Sachs Chief Executive Officer Lloyd Blankfein to testify.
+The friendship between Rajat Gupta, a former Goldman Sachs Group Inc. (GS:US) director, and Galleon Group LLC founder Raj Rajaratnam took center stage this morning at Gupta’s insider-trading trial, as prosecutors prepared to summon Goldman Sachs Chief Executive Officer Lloyd Blankfein to testify.

 Blankfein will testify as a government witness today, U.S. District Judge Jed Rakoff said during a break in the testimony.
 Blankfein, who was scheduled to testify on June 6, will take the stand this afternoon because of a scheduling conflict with his daughter’s graduation.

 Michael DuVally, a spokesman for Goldman Sachs, declined to comment on Blankfein’s testimony or his schedule.

 Prosecutors concluded their questioning of Anil Kumar, a former McKinsey & Co. partner, who told jurors in Manhattan federal court about the friendship between Gupta and Rajaratnam.
 Kumar said Gupta had invested $10 million in the Galleon Voyager Fund in 2008, Rajaratnam invested $40 million, and the two borrowed $300 million from Lehman Brothers Holdings Inc. for the fund.

 “He said that the $10 million had almost doubled in size over the years,” Kumar said of Gupta.

 Later, the fund was wiped out in the 2008 stock market collapse, angering Gupta and prompting him to consider filing a lawsuit because of what he said was Rajaratnam’s mismanagement of the fund, Kumar said.
 The litigation threat didn’t come up until 2009, which was after Gupta allegedly provided illegal tips to Rajaratman, Kumar said.